Top communication skills to boost your business development career

 1. Emotional intelligence

-Before diving in communication skills, let’s take a moment to talk about the famous “Emotional Intelligence”.
+Before diving into communication skills, let’s take a moment to talk about the famous “Emotional Intelligence”.
 For those of you who are not very familiar with it, it’s basically the ability to understand and manage your own emotions.

 As Daniel Goleman once said that “If you are tuned out of your own emotions, you will be poor at reading them in other people.”
-The bottom line is that you can’t be good communicators if you are not fully aware of how you are as an individual.
+The bottom line is that you can’t be good communicator if you are not fully aware of how you are as an individual.

 Being a good communicator means that you’re able to read the other person and adapt to them.
 This is not really possible if you don’t understand yourself and your emotions first.